bsvalues/TerraFusionPro/TerraFusion Quick Start Guide.md

 ## Welcome to the Future of Real Estate Appraisal

-**🎯 Mission**: Replace outdated tools like TOTAL Software and ClickForms with AI-powered precision
+**🎯 Mission**: Replace outdated tools like TOTAL Softcompetitione and ClickForms with AI-powered precision

 ## 🚀 Quick Start